intoxstudio/content-aware-sidebars/readme.txt

 == Installation ==

-1. Unzip and upload the `content-aware-sidebars` folder to your `/wp-content/plugins/` directory via FTP or install the plugin through *Plugins* in the administration
+1. Unzip and upload the `content-aware-sidebars` folder to your `/wp-content/plugins/` directory via FTP or install the plugin in *Plugins* in the Admin Dashboard
-1. Activate the plugin through *Plugins* in the administration
+1. Activate the sidebar plugin in *Plugins* in the Admin Dashboard
-1. Create your first sidebar under the menu *Sidebars > Add New*
+1. Create your first custom sidebar under the menu *Sidebars > Add New*
-1. Add widgets to the sidebar like any other sidebar
+1. Add widgets to the new sidebar like any other sidebar
+1. That's it!

 [Click here to get started with Content Aware Sidebars.](https://dev.institute/docs/content-aware-sidebars/getting-started/?utm_source=readme&utm_medium=referral&utm_content=install&utm_campaign=cas)